pamana803-art/auto-clicker-auto-fill/README.md

 ## Getting Started

-Before getting started, create a new `.env` file from the provided `.env.example` under both `acf-extension` and `acf-options-page` directories.
+Before getting started, create a new `.env` file from the provided `.env.example`.

 ### Prerequisites